Larry Grey

-Lawrence Grey (March 23, 1895 – May 5, 1951) was an English magician known for his card tricks.
+Lawrence Grey (23 March 1895 – 5 May 1951) was an English magician known for his card tricks.
 He also worked as an occasional actor and is known for voicing Bill the Lizard in Walt Disney's Alice in Wonderland.

 Biography

-Larry Grey was born on March 23, 1895 in Leeds, West Riding of Yorkshire, England.
+Larry Grey was born on March 23, 1895, in Leeds, West Riding of Yorkshire, England.
 In his youth, he emigrated to the United States, where he began practising magic.
 One of his earliest tricks included Jumbo Cards, which inspired many of his later card tricks.

-Around 1918, Grey met Dai Vernon in Coney Island.
+Around 1918, Grey met Dai Vernon on Coney Island.
 At the time, Grey had just begun his career in magic but with little success and was only just managing to make a living.
 Grey and Vernon decided to work together, initially setting up a booth along Kengsington Walk, in which Grey would sell small packs of cards and magic props while Vernon would cut silhouettes.
-During this time Vernon and Grey lived together in a room on Coney Island.
-Vernon later taught him how to cut silhouettes and they both worked together cutting silhouettes at the Toronto Exhibition in 1919 and at a booth in New York City in the 1920s.
-In 1926 Grey and Vernon set up the Sleight-of-Hand Artists Club, their meetings were held in their Silhouette Studio on Broadway.
+During this time, Vernon and Grey lived together in a room on Coney Island.
+Vernon later taught him how to cut silhouettes, and they both worked together cutting silhouettes at the Toronto Exhibition in 1919 and at a booth in New York City in the 1920s.
+In 1926, Grey and Vernon set up the Sleight-of-Hand Artists Club, their meetings were held in their Silhouette Studio on Broadway.

 After meeting Vernon, Grey began to develop his performance style.
-His routines were often comedic and fast paced.
+His routines were often comedic and fast-paced.
 He was best known under his stage name, "The Dizzy Wizard", due to his zany personality.
-He eventually earned moderate success amongst magicians and was particularly noted for his card and sleight of hand magic.
+He eventually earned moderate success among magicians and was particularly noted for his card and sleight of hand magic.
 In 1940, he married Carlotta Dale Garrison, who performed alongside her husband as a singer.

 In 1941, Grey appeared in the film, Mr. Celebrity, as himself performing magic tricks with Jumbo Cards.
 The film was about vaudeville performers performing in a boarding house.
 He also appeared in a few other films during his lifetime.

 Near the end of his life, Grey had his own magic theater.

 on the boardwalk at Santa Cruz, California, and did a comedy magic act with his wife.
 He also made his most famous film appearance in Walt Disney’s Alice in Wonderland in 1951 as the voice of Bill the Lizard.
-The film was released two months after his death.
+He died the same year.